lucy-sha512/archethic-docs/docs/learn/fee.md

 ### Token

-Arch Ethic supports a token mining through a given type of transaction `token`.
+Archethic supports a token mining through a given type of transaction `token`.
 Because during this step validation nodes have to perform some additional work to create new unspent transaction outputs (UTXOs) and deliver them (if multiple - for example in a collection creation).
 Hence an additional fee is computed based on the number of UTXO to create.

 - Fungible tokens: there will only cost the minimum fee: $0.01 - as it's like doing some UCO transfer